devitrylouis/devitrylouis.github.io/_pages/about.md

 My research interests lie in the Mathematical foundations that accounts for the booming success of Deep Learning techniques, and most generally AI.
 I am about to finish my master and my aim is to pursue research endeavors in Computer Vision, NLP, Network science and Reinforcement Learning.

-<b>Internship opportunity:</b> To get my master, I need to do a 6 months internship.
-I would very much like to spend this time doing solid AI research within a team of talented individuals.
-Shoot me an email!

 In this blog, you will find some publications and blogposts I wrote for myself and others.
 Most of these posts are inspired from my AI master and personal research.
 Altogether, it is a summary of personal projects, research, lecture notes and online content.

 Some of them are very much of a work in progress (marked with *).
 They are updated on a daily basis, so stay tuned 📣